You've spent years hearing about SEO. Getting your site onto Google. Writing pages around keywords. Trying to show up when buyers search.

 What GEO Actually Is

 Not just Google.
 ChatGPT.
 Gemini.
 Perplexity.
 Claude.
+Microsoft Copilot.
 Google AI Overview.
-Microsoft Copilot.

 How GEO Differs from SEO